Amilcar Italian Logo

 Amilcar Italian: Brand overview

 Founded in Paris in 1921 by Joseph Lamy and Emile Acar, Amilcar was a French automobile brand with an interesting heritage.
 The brand name Amilcar was ingeniously derived from an anagram of the founders’ last names, Acar and Lamy.
 Initially, the company located its production in Paris.
-However, as the demand for cars grew, the company moved to a larger facility on the outskirts of the city, namely in Saint-Denis.
+However, as the demand for cars grew, the company moved to a larger facility on the city’s outskirts, namely in Saint-Denis.

 Amilcar became widely known in the racing world for its impressive victories at the Monte Carlo Rally in the mid-1930s, namely in 1934, 1936, and 1937.
 During the 1920s and 30s, the brand focused primarily on building compact and fuel-efficient cars; several models, such as the Amilcar CC, CS, and M-Type, were produced in the 1920s.